-4.3.7.6 Ocean fertilization
+4.3.7.6 Ocean Fertilisation

 Nutrients can be added to the ocean resulting in increased biologic production, leading to carbon fixation in the sunlit ocean and subsequent sequestration in the deep ocean or sea floor sediments.
-The added nutrients can be either micronutrients (such as iron) or macronutrients (such as nitrogen and/or phosphorous) (Harrison, 2017).
-There is limited evidence and low agreement on the readiness of this technology to contribute to rapid decarbonization (Williamson et al., 2012).
-Only small-scale field experiments and theoretical modelling have been conducted (e.g., McLaren, 2012).
-The full range of CDR potential estimates is from 15.2 ktCO, yr-1 (Bakker et al., 2001) for a spatially constrained field experiment up to 44 GtCO, yr-1 (Sarmiento and Orr, 1991) following a modelling approach, but Fuss et al. (2018) consider the potential to be extremely limited given the evidence and existing barriers.
-Due to scavenging of iron, the iron addition only leads to inefficient use of the nitrogen in exporting carbon (Zeebe, 2005; Aumont and Bopp, 2006; Zahariev et al., 2008).
+The added nutrients can be either micronutrients (such as iron) or macronutrients (such as nitrogen and/or phosphorous) (Harrison 2017).
+There is limited evidence and low agreement on the readiness of this technology to contribute to rapid decarbonisation (Williamson et al. 2012).
+Only small-scale field experiments and theoretical modelling have been conducted (e.g., McLaren (2012)).
+The full range of CDR potential estimates is $15.2 \text{ ktCO}2 \text{ yr}^{-1}$ (Bakker et al. 2001) for a spatially constrained field experiment to $4.4 \text{ GtCO}2 \text{ yr}^{-1}$ (Sarmiento and Orr 1991) following a modelling approach, but Fuss et al. (2018b) consider the potential to be extremely limited given the evidence and existing barriers.
+Due to scavenging of iron, the iron addition only leads to inefficient use of the nitrogen in exporting carbon (Aumont and Bopp 2006; Zahariev et al. 2008; Zeebe 2005).

-Cost estimates range from 2 USD tCO2-1 (for iron fertilization) (Boyd and Denman, 2008) to 457 USD tCO2-1 (Harrison, 2013).
-Jones (2014) proposed values greater than 20 USD tCO2-1 for nitrogen fertilization.
-Fertilization is expected to impact food webs by stimulating its base organisms (Matear, 2004), and extensive algal blooms may cause anoxia (Sarmiento and Orr, 1991; Matear, 2004; Russell et al., 2012) and deep water oxygen decline (Matear, 2004), with negative impacts on biodiversity.
-Nutrient inputs can shift ecosystem production from an iron-limited system to a P, N-, or Si-limited system depending on the location (Matear, 2004; Bertram, 2010) and non-CO, GHGs may increase (Sarmiento and Orr, 1991; Matear, 2004; Bertram, 2010).
-The greatest theoretical potential for this practice is the Southern Ocean, posing challenges for monitoring and governance (Robinson et al., 2014).
-The London Protocol of the International Maritime Organization has asserted authority for regulation of ocean fertilization (Strong et al., 2009), which is widely viewed as a de facto moratorium on commercial ocean fertilization activities.
+Cost estimates range from 2 USD tCO_2^{-1} (for iron fertilization) (Boyd and Denman 2008) to 457 USD tCO_2^{-1} (Harrison 2013).
+Jones (2014) proposed values greater than 20 USD tCO_2^{-1} for nitrogen fertilisation.
+Fertilisation is expected to impact food webs by stimulating its base organisms (Matear 2004), and extensive algal blooms may cause anoxia (Matear 2004; Russell et al. 2012; Sarmiento and Orr 1991) and deep water oxygen decline (Matear 2004), with negative impacts on biodiversity.
+Nutrient inputs can shift ecosystem production from an iron-limited system to a P, N-, or Si-limited system depending on the location (Bertram 2010; Matear 2004) and non-CO2 GHGs may increase (Bertram 2010; Sarmiento and Orr 1991; Matear 2004).
+The greatest theoretical potential for this practice is the Southern Ocean, posing challenges for monitoring and governance (Robinson et al. 2014).
+The London Protocol of the International Maritime Organization has asserted authority for regulation of ocean fertilisation (Strong et al. 2009), which is widely viewed as a, de facto moratorium^c on commercial ocean fertilisation activities.

 There is low agreement in the technical literature on the permanence of CO_2 in the ocean, with estimated residence times of 1,600 years to millennia, especially if injected or buried in or below the sea floor (Williams and Druffel, 1987; Jones, 2014).
-Storage at the surface would mean that the carbon would be rapidly released after cessation (Zeebe, 2005; Aumont and Bopp, 2006).
+Storage at the surface would mean that the carbon would be rapidly released after cessation (Aumont and Bopp 2006; Zeebe 2005).